Community Events

 Wisdom Café

 Wisdom Cafés provide space for older adults to engage in ongoing and facilitated conversations about livability issues affecting all people, as we grow.
+Facilitated by NWCCA Executive Director Rebecca Crichton.
 Registration not required.

 Richmond Beach Library, 19601 21st Avenue NW, Shoreline